mansourka06/jenkins-training/README.md

 sudo service jenkins restart
 ```

+---
+**NOTE**
-:note: **Note:** This gives the Jenkins user the necessary privileges to interact with Docker.
+This gives the Jenkins user the necessary privileges to interact with Docker.
+---...

 ## Author